CRISES IN THE CAPITALIST SYSTEM

 Colonial governments introduced schemes to increase raw material production cotton and sisal to help rebuild European economies.

-For example the groundnut schemes (1946–1951) in Kongwa, Urambo and Nachingwea and the Sukumaland development scheme (1947–1957).
+For example, groundnut schemes (1946–1951) in Kongwa, Urambo and Nachingwea and Sukumaland development scheme (1947–1957).

-9. Cuts in Social Services.
+9. Reduced Social Services.

-THE GREAT ECONOMIC DEPRESSION (1929–1933).
+GREAT ECONOMIC DEPRESSION (1929–1933).

-It began in the United States and eventually affected almost every part of the world, including Europe, Africa, and Asia.
+It began in United States and eventually affected almost every part of the world, including Europe, Africa, and Asia.

-The crash brought panic and made big number of investors and speculators run bankrupt.
+Stock market crash brought panic and made big number of investors and speculators run bankrupt.

-For example, at one point, the U.S. produced 4.5 million cars, while Germany, Britain, and France combined produced only 500,000.
+At one point, U.S. produced 4.5 million cars, while Germany, Britain, and France combined produced only 500,000.

 However, technological advancement and mass production in the U.S. led to: